Chrysler Valiant (VG): Overview

-The Valiant VG was a facelifted version of the Valiant VF with a restyled front grille and rectangular headlights.
-Sedans were also given new horizontal taillights.
+The Valiant VG was a mildly facelifted version of the Valiant VF with a restyled front grille and rectangular headlights.
+Sedans were also given restyled horizontal taillights.

+Chrysler Australia continued to a produce a station wagon in the VG range, marketed as the "Safari Wagon."

 Rear end styling on the utility remained virtually the same for the third consecutive model series.

 From the A-pillar back, the two-door hardtop remained the same as the VF Valiant/U.S Dodge Dart.

 The VG range featured a newly introduced Australian built "Hemi" six cylinder engine which was claimed by Chrysler to be the most advanced engine of its kind in the world.